Yitzhakbin9/Snake-Classifier/README.md

 ### CNN
-This class contains the Convolutional Neural Network model implementation.
+This class contains the Convolutional Neural Network model implementation.<br />
-Here we used 2 convolution layers:
+Here we used 2 convolution layers:<br />
-Layer 1 : kernel size of 5x5x3x48.
+Layer 1 : kernel size of 5x5x3x48.<br />
-Layer 2 : kernel size of 3x3x48x128.
+Layer 2 : kernel size of 3x3x48x128.<br />
 We used maxpooling of 2x2 on both of the layers.